 Those skirts we assume come from Scotland, the ones turning men into a vision in tartan?
 They were first worn in early France instead!
 They originally fell way below the knee and didn’t sport any classic Gaelic patterns we see today.

 18. French is the official language of 29 countries

 French is such a widespread dialect that it can be heard on almost every continent.
 France owns five territories overseas today and a great deal more historically.

 It’s currently the official language of 29 countries.
 It was even the national language spoken in England at one time, if you can believe it, for over 300 years.

 19. France has the most time zones

-Even though France is on the smaller side of countries, it has the most time zones.
+Owing to the number of territories it governs beyond Europe.
+France has the most time zones out of any country.
 Twelve to be exact (France’s time zones are UTC-10, UTC-9:30, UTC-9, UTC-4, UTC-3, UTC + 1, UTC + 3, UTC + 5, UTC + 11 and UTC + 12) that’s twice as many as the United States.
-If traveling around, keep an eye on the clock for sudden shifts in the hour.

 20. The Tour De France is over a century old